Programme Leader, Postgraduate Programmes in Theology, Imagination and Culture

 Dr McLaughlin’s research interests include Dietrich Bonhoeffer’s theology, theological anthropology, and disability theology.
 She discussed the ideas and life of Dietrich Bonhoeffer on BBC’s Radio 4 programme ‘In Our Time’ in 2018.
 Link to listen to it here

-In March 2021 she will give an address entitled ‘Disability, Technology and Human Flourishing’ for the Human Flourishing in a Technological Age public lecture series hosted by Regent College in Vancouver.
+In March 2021 she gave an address entitled ‘Disability, Technology and Human Flourishing’ for the Human Flourishing in a Technological Age public lecture series hosted by Regent College in Vancouver.

 Alongside her role as Theology, Imagination and Culture programme leader, Dr McLaughlin is a Research Associate at the Oxford Centre for Religion and Culture.